ElMehdiLebbar/SeuleJs/README.md

 })
 ```
 ### Seule dblclick()

-<p>The function is executed when the user double-clicks on the HTML element.</p>
+The function is executed when the user double-clicks on the HTML element.

 ```javascript
 let button = $seule('button');